 We went to Steamboat Springs, Colorado to visit friends for Thanksgiving.
-It was a quick trip over a holiday with no skiing in our forecast.
-But then we arrived to several inches of the fresh “champagne” powder snow.
+While we were looking forward to finding cool local things to do with kids in early winter, there was no skiing in our forecast.
+Then we arrived to several inches of the fresh powder snow the Rockies are famous for.

-Here’s what we suggest for winter fun in Steamboat Springs with kids whether you ski or just want to get outdoors and enjoy this western mountain town.
+Here’s what I suggest for fun winter activities in this Colorado town with kids, whether you ski or just want to get outdoors and enjoy this western mountain town.

 • You might want to print my Winter Packing List.

-• Don’t Forget this Winter Gear For Moms That Looks Great and Will Keep You Super Warm
+• Don’t Forget Winter Gear For Moms That Looks Great and Will Keep You Super Warm

-Condos and hotel/condo hybrids are more common in Steamboat than traditional hotels.
+Condos and hotel/condo hybrids are more common in Steamboat than are traditional hotels.

 You’ll have your pick of vacation condos both at the ski resort and in and around town.
 Many, especially those at the ski resort, have hotel amenities like a heated pool or concierge.
 They often have washer/dryers, too, which is handy for wet ski clothes.

-Prices range from economy to luxury with amenities increasingly accordingly.
+Prices range from economy to luxury with amenities increasing accordingly.

 If you do want a traditional hotel, the Steamboat Grand provides ready access to the slopes and all the ski resort’s amenities.
 And you can take a free shuttle to town.
 (It has condo accommodations, too.)